braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/in-app_messaging/implementation_guide/shareplay.md

 ## Overview

-The new `GroupActivities` framework released by Apple allows you to leverage Shareplay in your own applications and select Braze messaging channels.
-The responsiveness of in-app messages make in-app messages the most intuitive choice for sharing shareplay videos and content.
-In-app messages can be launched from any screen, allowing you to even trigger in-app messages from your home screen.
-For our loyal Content Card users, a similiar experiance can be acheived, but requires extra developer work.
+The new `GroupActivities` framework released by Apple allows you to leverage Shareplay in your applications and select Braze messaging channels.
+The responsiveness of in-app messages makes in-app messages the most intuitive choice for sharing shareplay videos and content, as In-app messages can be launched from any screen, allowing you to even trigger in-app messages from your home screen.
+For our loyal Content Card users, a similar experience can be achieved but requires extra developer work.

 ## Quick Look

 Shareplay is a great way to get new users introduced to your application.
-When users initiate a shareplay video, an "Open" button will appear at the top of their screens.
-Users who do not have your app downloaded will be redirected to the the App Store to download your app.
+When users initiate a Shareplay video, an "Open" button will appear at the top of their screens.
+Users who do not have your app downloaded will be redirected to the App Store.

 ## Integration